jitendravaid99/pp-backend/README.md

-The backend is created to serve the frontend project
+The backend is created to serve the frontend project and web application